 The TaoTronics will be a good companion for minimal light in a tiny and lightweight package and in my opinion the best backpacking lantern.

-How to Choose a Camping Lantern
+How to Choose the Best Camping Lantern For You

 Gas vs Electric